-(ii) maintained by private persons or corporations primarily for private use but which may also be open to the general public for all or a segment thereof; or,
+- (ii) maintained by private persons or corporations primarily for private use but which may also be open to the general public for all or a segment thereof; or, - (iii) maintained by the Department of Environmental Conservation or other state agency and open to the public on a discretionary basis. - 30.
+Snowmobiles--a motor vehicle designed solely for travel on snow or ice by means of a combination of tracks and a ski or skis. - 3l.
+Snowmobile Trail--a marked trail of essentially the same character as a foot trail designated by the Department of Environmental Conservation on which, when covered by snow and ice, snowmobiles are allowed to travel and which may double as a foot trail at other times of year. - 32.
+State Truck Trail--an improved way maintained by the Department of Environmental Conservation for the principal purpose of facilitating administration of state lands or of allowing access for fire fighting equipment and not normally open for public use of motorized vehicles.

-(iii) maintained by the Department of Environmental Conservation or other state agency and open to the public on a discre-
+33. Stream Improvement Structure for Fisheries Management

-- 30. Snowmobile--a motor vehicle designed solely for travel on snow or ice by means of a combination of tracks and a ski or skis. - 31.
-Snowmobile Trail-a marked trail of essentially the same character as a foot trail designated by the Department of Environmental Conservation on which, when covered by snow and ice, snowmobiles are allowed to travel and which may double as a foot trail at other times of year. - 32.
-State Truck Trail--an improved way maintained by the Department of Environmental Conservation for the principal purpose of facilitating administration of state lands or of allowing access for fire fighting equipment and not normally open for public use of motorized vehicles. - 33.
-Stream Improvement Structure for Fisheries Management Purposes--a structure and/or improvement, including but not limited to, fish barrier dams, small rock or log dams, fish passage structures, minor diking, cribbing, bank stabilization and stream deflectors and other structures or improvements designed solely for fisheries management purposes which do not materially alter the natural character or resource quality of the waterbody, and which are made of natural materials wherever possible.
+Purposes--a structure and/or improvement, including but not limited to, fish barrier dams, small rock or log dams, fish passage structures, minor diking, cribbing, bank stabilization and stream deflectors and other structures or improvements designed solely for fisheries management purposes which do not materially alter the natural character or resource quality of the water body, and which are made of natural materials wherever possible.

-- 34. Structure-any object constructed, installed or placed on land to facilitate land use, including but not limited to bridges, buildings, ranger stations or ranger cabins, sheds, lean-tos, pit privies, picnic tables, horse barns, horse hitching posts and rails, fire towers, observer cabins, telephone and electric light lines, mobile homes, campers, trailers, signs, docks and dams. - 35.
+- 34. Structure--any object constructed, installed or placed on land to facilitate land use, including but not limited to bridges, buildings, ranger stations or ranger cabins, sheds, lean-tos, pit privies, picnic tables, horse barns, horse hitching posts and rails, fire towers, observer cabins, telephone and electric light lines, mobile homes, campers, trailers, signs, docks and dams. - 35.
 Tent Platform--a platform, with or without walls and other attachments, erected as a base for tenting or similar camping activity. - 36.
-Trail Head-a point of entrance to state land which may contain some or all of the following: vehicle parking, trail signs and peripheral visitor registration structures. - 37.
-Wetlands--any land annually subject to periodic or continual inundation by water and commonly referred to as a bog, swamp or marsh, which is (i) one acre or more in size, or (ii) located adjacent to a body of water, including a permanent stream, with which there is free interchange of water at the surface, in which case there is no size limitation, and which (iii) meet the technical definition of 578.3(r) of the Adirondack Park Agency Rules and Regulations. - Structure-a structure or device designed solely for inventory or research purposes or for the protection or restoration of endangered species, including but not limited to animal enclosures or exclosures, traps, raptor hacking towers, nesting towers or boxes, that does not materially alter the natural character or resource quality of the land and that is made of natural materials whenever possible.
+Trail Head--a point of entrance to state land which may contain some or all of the following: vehicle parking, trail signs and peripheral visitor registration structures. - 37.
+Wetlands--any land annually subject to periodic or continual inundation by water and commonly referred to as a bog, swamp or marsh, which is (i) one acre or more in size, or (ii) located adjacent to a body of water, including a permanent stream, with which there is free interchange of water at the surface, in which case there is no size imitation, and which (iii) meet the technical definition of 578.3(r) of the Adirondack Park Agency Rules and Regulations.